rafay99-epic/Astro-Portfolio-Blog/src/content/projects/futureInsightApp.md

     "Test Magic",
   ]
 ProjectCategory: ["Mobile Apps"]
-ProjectRanking: "9"
+ProjectRanking: "3"
 ---

 The Future Insight Android Application is your gateway to understanding, exploring, and engaging with the latest advancements in technology.
 Designed to inspire users and provide in-depth information, the app covers various fields from artificial intelligence and machine learning to web and mobile development.
-Here’s a breakdown of its impressive features and how each one enhances the user experience.
+Here's a breakdown of its impressive features and how each one enhances the user experience.

 ## Key Features